saeedghsh/arrangement/docs/NOTES.md

 [ ] from sympy.geometry import Curve

 [ ] half edge attributes:
-- [v] sIdx, eIdx are redundant, they should be the same as selfIdx[0], selfIdx[1]
+- - [x] sIdx, eIdx are redundant, they should be the same as selfIdx[0], selfIdx[1]
-- [v] 1stDer, 2ndDer removed.
+- - [x] 1stDer, 2ndDer removed.
-- [v] TVal  needed? - something is wrong in visualization!
+- - [x] TVal  needed? - something is wrong in visualization!
 I don't know what!
   -> I don't have to use IPE for eTVal and sTVal, just need to fetch them from the node!

 [ ] pycuda?